-The pelargonium x domesticum [pe-lar-GO-nee-um] x [doh-MESS-tik-um] is more popularly known as Martha Washington geranium or regal geranium.
+The pelargonium x domesticum [pe-lar-GO-nee-um] x [doh-MESS-tik-um] is more popularly known as Martha Washington geranium or regal geraniums.

-While these geraniums are named after the wife of the first president of the United States, they are native to North Africa with the first hybrids originating in Europe.
+While these annual geranium varieties are named after the wife of the first president of the United States, they are native to North Africa, with the first hybrids originating in Europe.

 Martha Washington Geranium Care

 The Martha Washington geranium can grow quite large.
 In fact, it can reach two feet in just one year.

 You can grow these regal geraniums outdoors, but the plants are, first and foremost, indoor plants.